bseverns/Syllabus/README.md

 # Syllabus Grab Bag

-A messy, honest archive of courses I've slung across classrooms, studios, and half-baked workshops.
+A messy, honest archive of courses I've slung across classrooms, studios, and workshops.
 Each folder is a snapshot of a semester, complete with syllabi, assignments, and weird little experiments.
 Some files are slick markdown, others are scrappy `.docx` and `.pdf` survivors—open them however you can.

 ## Map
 - [ExplorationSoundDesign](./ExplorationSoundDesign): complete Chromebook-friendly sound design course with station cards and 22-day lesson run.